Where does the money come from and go to?

 The parish depends on parishioners’ Sunday offerings.
 Almost one third of this goes to the Diocese to pay for Catholic schools, the Bishops and Catholic agencies, chaplaincies and organisations.
 The balance pays for the Parish Team, utilities, repairs and maintenance, insurance premiums, the expenses of liturgy and catechesis, and the many other daily bills.
 We face significant costs in maintaining and developing the premises, and it would be good to contribute more fully to evangelisation and the mission of the Church locally and internationally.

 The parish Finance Committee assist the parish priest in all matters relating to the parish’s finances and property.
 In addition to Fr.
-Mark, there are six members appointed for a three-year period: Michael Tose (Chair), Margaret Doherty, Gary O’Brien, John McMorrow, Chris Morrison and Gareth Russell.
+Mark, the current members appointed for a three-year period are: Michael Tose (Chair), Helen Arvanitakis, Loic Ehua, Nicola Heaslip, Seamus McMullan, Gary O’Brien and Gareth Russell.

 How can I help?